-If you were to simplify what anxiety is, it can best be described as your fear response not working properly.
-Have you ever had a smoke alarm that sounded even when no smoke was around?
-That's what living with anxiety is like - your body feels scared, even though there isn't anything that's supposed to be scaring it.
+If one were to simplify what anxiety is, it would best be described as your fear response being overactive.
+For example, have you ever had a smoke alarm that sounded even when no smoke was around?
+That's what living with anxiety is like - your body and mind feel terrified, even though often there isn't anything happening to warrant that level of fear.

-So what can you do when you feel afraid all of the time - physically, mentally, or both?
-We'll explore that in this article.
+So, what can you do when you feel afraid all the time - physically, mentally, or both?
+We'll explore some solutions in this article.

 It's not entirely clear why those with anxiety have a fear response that's malfunctioning.
-In general, it's believed to be a coping problem that is either learned (through life situations) or genetic (in your DNA) or both.
-If you're looking for a complete anxiety profile and treatment ideas, make sure you take my anxiety test.
+In general, it's believed to be a coping problem that is either learned (through life situations) or genetic (in your DNA), or both.
+There’s also an evolutionary reason for anxiety: it helps us to respond to and survive physical threats.

-Even though anxiety does involve a lot of "Scary" thoughts, the basics of anxiety are physical.
-When you have anxiety, your body activates as though you're facing a predator, releasing adrenaline and causing a host of changes to your body that are all designed to keep you safe from harm.
+Even though anxiety may involve a lot of "scary" thoughts, the basic signs of anxiety are often physical.
+Why?
+When you have anxiety, your body activates the fight-or-flight response, releasing adrenaline and causing a host of changes to your body that are all designed to keep you safe from harm.

 Mental Anxiety Symptoms

-Of course, knowing the cause of this feeling isn't necessarily helpful.
-Chances are you're hoping to figure out how to cure that scared feeling so that you can live more anxiety free.
+Of course, knowing why you’re feeling something isn't necessarily helpful.
+Chances are you're hoping to figure out how to get rid of that feeling of fear so that you can live with less anxiety.

-It should also be noted that even though anxiety has a strong physical component as mentioned above, there is a considerable amount of evidence that you can "learn" coping tools that teach your brain not to respond that strongly to anxiety/fear.
+It should also be noted that even though anxiety has a strong physical component, as mentioned above, there is considerable evidence suggesting that you can learn cognitive coping skills which are effective for reducing anxiety and fear.
 The mind and body are closely connected; and by training your brain to respond in a particular way, you can get real relief from your anxiety.

-- Walk We mentioned that exercise is valuable for preventing and curing that feeling of being scared, but we should also mention walking as a potential reduction method as well.
-Walking around helps your blood get flowing and provides you with visual and mental stimulation.
+- Walk Exercise is a valuable tool for coping with anxiety.
+Why?
+Even just a gentle stroll can help get your blood get flowing whilst also providing you with visual and mental stimulation.
 Also, walking can reduce some of the adrenaline in your bloodstream, which is important for keeping anxiety away.